This is a fictional story about how a truth detector the size of a cellphone came to be.

 It really wasn’t far fetched.
 Hoover could easily convince the personality that the device really did work and that breaking that kind of news to the public would result in the celebrity’s name being forever linked with the invention of the century.

 We expected to have a large catalog of untrue statements (especially well-documented lies by public figures) at the time of the interview.
 We’d dribble them out, ten or twenty at a time, on a website over a period of a couple of weeks following the interview – just to reinforce the validity of the device and to maintain chatter.
+The law firm would be prepared to vigorously defend the inventor and his company.

 And then, hopefully at the peak of excitement, Hoover would entertain discussions with cell phone manufacturers.